 Who Should Attend?

-This roundtable is open to OTT.X members, DSCA members, and select invited stakeholders actively engaged in shaping the EPG, metadata, and signaling foundations of the CTV ecosystem.
+This roundtable is open to OTT.X members, DSCA members, and select invited stakeholders actively engaged in shaping the EPG, metadata, and signaling foundations of the CTV ecosystem including:

 Participation is intentionally curated to maintain a senior, collaborative, and off-the-record working environment.
 The discussion is designed for executives and practitioners directly involved in EPG strategy, metadata architecture, SCTE signaling, live streaming operations, and standards development.